CopyCat73/Pure-Dev/INSTALL.md

 ![firstrun_3](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_3.png)

-Click save and if the api setup is correct, the status bar at the top should say "connected".
+Click save and if the api setup is correct, the status bar at the top should say "connected":

 ![firstrun_4](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_4.png)

+Three customizable files are needed to handle imports and exports.
+Click on each "select" button and select the appropriate file.

 ![firstrun_5](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_5.png)

+For the publication definition select the publication.xsd file.

 ![firstrun_6](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_6.png)

+The conversion XSLT file is called PureApiToImport.xslt.
+The modification XSLT is called PureImportModifications.xslt.
 ![firstrun_7](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_7.png)
+The file settings should now show the same as in the screenshot above.
+You're now done setting up the app.

+Please refer to the usage [readme](https://github.com/CopyCat73/Pure-Dev/blob/master/USAGE.md) for further instructions.